aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 1. To the Amazon Connect two way SMS phone mapped to the `GP-FSI-ClaimsProcessing` contact flow, send a sample SMS (eg: Hi) and the two way SMS conversation will start.

 ## Upload supporting documents
-  - Using the case id, you can upload the supporting documents via `GP-FSI-Claims-Processing-Upload-Documents` page of the streamlit app.
+  - Using the case id, you can upload the supporting documents via `Upload Documents` page of the web app.
   - You will be promoted to upload your drivers license and accident images.
 For the drivers license, you can use the sample file named `DLRegular.png` kept under `source/Assets`.
 Once you select the file, remeber to click on the Upload button.
 Once you click the upload button, you will see a message saying `File Successfully Uploaded`
   - Once the images are uploaded, the document validation and image analysis will take place and the results will be updated to `GP-FSI-ClaimsProcessing-NewClaim` DynamoDB table by `gp-fsi-claimprocessing-docprocessor` Lambda.
 So if you see the results are not getting updated, check the Cloudwatch logs for this Lambda to identify if there are any issues.

 ## Adjudicate the claims
-  -   For Agents to validate the supporting documents and adjudicate, use the `GP-FSI-Claims-Processing-XperienceCenter` page of the streamlit app.
+  -   For Agents to validate the supporting documents and adjudicate, use the `Adjuster` page of the web app.
-  -   In the left pane, agent can ask questions that is powered by Bedrock knowledge bases.
-For example, the can ask `What is the Average Collision Repair Cost?`
   -   In the main pane, agent can see all tickets and see the status and choose the tickets to review.
-  -   For those selected ticketsm, agents will get details around the Drivers linces validation and image analysis completed.
+  -   For those selected tickets, agents will get details around the Drivers linces validation and image analysis completed.
   -   Using those, agent can take a decision to approve/reject or ask for more details
-  -   Once agent click the submit button, the decison will be recorded in the `GP-FSI-ClaimsProcessing-NewClaim` tables and a message will be send to the customer (provided pinpoint is configured to send the SMS)
+  -   Once agent click the submit button, the decison will be recorded in the `GP-FSI-ClaimsProcessing-NewClaim` tables and a message will be send to the customer (provided SMS feature is configured)

+## GenAIAssistant
+- Using 'GenAIAssistant' page, adjuster can ask questions and get answers that is powered by Bedrock knowledge bases.
+For example, the can ask `What is the Average Collision Repair Cost?`
+- Adjuster will be able to select different LLM models

+## External Claims System Integration
+   - Using `External Claims System Integration` tab, adjuster can view policyholders information from 3rd Party Claims Systems such as Socotra, Guidewire, etc.
+   - For the DEMO purpose, we have the API integration enabled for Socotra and Guideqire.
+This page wont work if you don't have the Claims system credentials updated as enviornment variables to `gp-fsi-claimsprocessing-3P-integration` Lambda function or provided correctly in the `deploy.sh` file.

 Note: To potentially achieve more accurate or tailored results, we encourage you to experiment with editing the prompts you provide to the model (edit the prompts given in `GP-FSI-ClaimsProcessing-FM` DynamoDB table).
 By modifying the prompts, you can often guide the model to generate outputs that are more closely aligned with your requirements.